|

 dazzling Atonement is heightened by delicate photography,

 Dario Marianelli.
-The direction, by Joe Wright, has got merit, but
+The direction, by Joe Wright, also has merit, but

-despite some good moments (e.g. the four plus minute sequence on
+despite some good moments (e.g. the four-minute sequence on

 enhance the mystery – or rather, to create a mystery of what is

 essentially a classic tragedy.
-It is a well-written one at that, full of
+Granted, it is well-written, full of

 Atonement is encompassing.
-And the performances of James McAvoy and
+And the performances by James McAvoy and

 1930s miss, but Knightley still delivers in the challenging dramatic